 The Norman sub-vault, although altered in the 20th century, remains highly significant and can be counted among the earliest standing domestic buildings in the country.
 Currently an underused space, the scheme proposes the sub-vault to be used as a more functional library study space for the college.
 Other than a programme of investigation works, no physical alterations to the space are proposed within the sub-vault as part of this submission.

 The investigation works will be undertaken throughout the building to ensure the structure and fabric are fully understood.
 Due to the complexity of the building as a result of its various phases of development and significance, these investigation works are essential to inform the detailed design of the new works proposed as part of this application, as well as a series of associated works (such as the installation of new and upgraded mechanical and electrical services including new heating systems, alterations to doors and windows, changes to floor, wall and ceiling finishes, and structural alterations) for which separate listed building consent will be required.
-This phased approach will ensure the proposed alterations are fully informed by a thorough understanding of the buildings fabric and significance.
+This phased approach will ensure the proposed alterations are fully informed by a thorough understanding of the building’s fabric and significance.

 External works